-The IBD distribution from this simulation experiment is summarized in Figure 5.2.
-(Note that these results are based on unadjusted IBD lengths; that is, prior to running the Timber algorithm.
-The conditional probability distributions for Timber-adjusted lengths are slightly different, and are not shown here.)
+The IBD distribution is summarized in Figure 5.2.
 As discussed above, we observe that the amount of IBD decreases, on average, for more distant relationships.
-We also observe greater variation in IBD-that is, probability distributions that span a wider range of IBD lengths-when the number of separating meioses is larger; note the distributions showing much greater overlap toward the bottom of Figure 5.2.
+We also observe much greater overlap toward the bottom of Figure 5.2 when the shared cM is smaller.
 As a result, given smaller amounts of IBD detected, we are typically more uncertain about the exact relationship that explains the detected IBD.
+These results include the adjusted IBD length after running the Timber algorithm (described in Section 4).
+The Timber adjustments explain the dip in the M7 and M8 distributions and the increase in the M10 distribution around 70-90 shared cM.

 Figure 5.2.
-Distribution of total IBD, in cM, detected in pairs corresponding to different simulated pedigree relationships, grouped by number of separating meioses.
-One meiosis corresponds to parent-child relationships, two meioses corresponds to grandparent-child or (full) siblings, and so on.
-Each curve represents the conditional probability distribution of the number of separating meioses given total detected IBD.
-The conditional probability distributions for 10 or more separating meioses are not shown.
-Note that total IBD lengths-the vertical axis in the plot-are shown on the logarithmic scale, and only IBD greater than 40 cM is shown.
-For illustration, on the right-hand side we show intervals corresponding to maximum-probability relationship estimates.
+Distribution of total IBD, in cM, detected in pairs corresponding to different annotated relationships, grouped by number of separating meioses.
+One meiosis (M1) corresponds to parent-child relationships, two meioses (M2) corresponds to (full) siblings, and so on.
+The distributions for 11 or more separating meioses were not included in this analysis.
+Note that total IBD lengths-the vertical axis in the plot-are shown on the logarithmic scale, and only IBD greater than 30 cM is shown.
+The meiosis level is indicated with an M followed by the number of separating meioses.